Dyer Excellence in Teaching Award

 - The nominee’s self-evaluation of how he/she meets the selection criteria (one-page summary).

 The Awards Committee will select the recipient by April 1 and notify the Dean accordingly.
-Dr. Dyer will be advised of all recipients of the award and of official University publications and events identifying the recipients.
+The family of Dr. Dyer will be advised of all recipients of the award and of official University publications and events identifying the recipients.

 These procedures will be periodically reviewed and amended as the Dean and department chairs deem necessary.